 You get to choose the clients you work with and even better you get to set your own rates.
 Obviously, the more experience you have the more you can charge.
 Although it’s easy to build experience and skills quickly and you can start increasing rates when you see fit.

 Most people start out not knowing what they like.
 This is why it’s a good idea to apply for all the jobs in the beginning to see what you enjoy and eventually would like to niche down in.
+From becoming a Pinterest virtual assistant to a customer service virtual assistant, there's a wide range of jobs you can take on.

 - Graphic design